094459/newsletter-oss-projects/README.md

 [aws-size](https://github.com/FogSecurity/aws-size) is a great tool that **AWS Community Builder Jason Kao** that checks hard to find size limits and usage for AWS which can help provide advance warning to teams about resource limits in AWS before it's too late.
 Usage of these limits are not covered by AWS provided tooling such as Service Quotas and Trusted Advisor.
 Read the introduction blog post, [Introducing aws-size: A New Open Source Tool for Difficult Service Limit Visibility in AWS](https://www.fogsecurity.io/blog/aws-size-release) to find out more. (#213)

+**bedrock-usage-analyzer**

+[bedrock-usage-analyzer](https://aws-oss.beachgeek.co.uk/4n8) this CLI tool visualises foundation model (FM) usage in Amazon Bedrock.
+It calculates the tokens-per-minute/TPM and requests-per-minute/RPM.
+It also aggregates the FM usage across Bedrock application inference profiles and provides visibility on current usage gap towards the service quotas.
+While Amazon CloudWatch already provides metrics for the FMs used in Bedrock, it might not be straightforward to calculate TPM & RPM, to aggregate token usage across application inference profiles, and see how each profile contributes to usage.
+Also, the quota lookup needs to be done separately via AWS service quotas.
+With this tool, you can specify the region and model to analyse and it will fetch the usage across last 1 hour, 1 day, 7 days, 14 days, and 30 days, each with aggregated data across the application inference profiles.
+It will generate HTML report containing the statistics table and time series data. (#217)

 **CDOps-Cloud-Zombie-Hunter**

 [CDOps-Cloud-Zombie-Hunter](https://aws-oss.beachgeek.co.uk/4mc) is an open-source command-line utility that scans your AWS environment for unused resources—what we call "zombies"—that are quietly draining your budget.
 Check out the README for the list and kinds of resources within its cross hair, and before you panic, the tool is READ ONLY, so you still have to do some work finishing off those zombies. (#216)